As an Amazon Associate, I earn from qualifying purchases.

 ingredients for instant pot beef stew

-Want to make your easy healthy meal prep faster?
+Want to make your easy meal prep faster?
 Check out how to freeze onions, how to freeze carrots, and how to freeze potatoes for this dish and future meals.

 ingredients in an instant pot for whole30 beef stew